Harley & Ivy Meet Betty & Veronica: Plot

 Wealthy businessman Hiram Lodge announces his plan to turn Riverdale's Sweetwater Swamp into a tuition-free university.
 In Gotham City, Poison Ivy is enraged by the news as the swamp is home to dozens of rare plants.
 She convinces her friend and fellow criminal Harley Quinn to help her stop the Sweetwater project.
 The pair travel to Riverdale, and when they are not able to talk Hiram out of it, they decide that more drastic measures are required.
 That night, Harley and Ivy crash a costumed gala hosted by Hiram.
 Hiram's daughter Veronica Lodge and her friend Betty Cooper are also in attendance.
 Ivy and Harley cause trouble at the gala, first when Harley knocks out Reggie Mantle who is dressed as the Joker, then when they attempt to kidnap Veronica.
 Betty comes to Veronica's aid and the four of them get into a fight.
 Zatanna and Sabrina Spellman, who were hired as stage magicians, cast a spell to stop the fight.
 Unbeknownst to everyone, the spell goes awry causing Harley and Ivy to switch bodies with Betty and Veronica respectively.
 Catwoman, who happened to be at the gala as well, drives the unconscious Betty and Veronica back to Gotham City, thinking they are Harley and Ivy.

 The next morning, Harley and Ivy wake up in Betty and Veronica's bodies.
 They use their new bodies to infiltrate the Sweetwater project and stop it from the inside.
 To keep up their cover, they attend Riverdale High School and hang out with Betty and Veronica's friends.
-However, after their plans to sabotage the project's building site are foiled, they realize they want their bodies back after all.
+After their plans to sabotage the project's building site are foiled, however, they realize they want their bodies back after all.
 Meanwhile in Gotham City, Betty and Veronica find that they have acquired Harley and Ivy's superpowers along with their bodies.
 As they try to make their way back to Riverdale, the pair are chased by the police, other Gotham criminals, and Reggie, who thinks he is the real Joker thanks to his concussion.

 When Betty and Veronica return to Riverdale, Sabrina restores everyone to her proper body.
 Harley and Ivy reveal to Betty and Veronica that Hiram's business partner in the Sweetwater project is a well-known Gotham City criminal, Lenny the Lamprey.
 Learning of Lenny's plot to scam Hiram, Betty and Veronica agree to help stop the project.
 Their plans are foiled by Lenny and his men, who hold the four women captive at the Sweetwater building site.
 Lenny plans to set off explosives during the site's groundbreaking ceremony, thereby destroying the site and killing everyone there, allowing him to collect a big insurance payout.
 The four women escape and stop the explosives from killing anyone.
 Following the ordeal, Hiram announces that the Sweetwater project is cancelled and the swamp will be donated to the Riverdale Perseveration Society as a non-profit conservancy.